tasteloop-recipes/server/README.md

 The application container will install dependencies, generate the Prisma client, run pending migrations, and then start in watch mode.
 A healthy Postgres instance is required before the app starts.

+## Object storage configuration

+The AI image pipeline saves generated images to an S3-compatible bucket.
+The service is configured to work with [DigitalOcean Spaces](https://docs.digitalocean.com/reference/api/#spaces) in production and ships with a local [MinIO](https://min.io/) stack for development.

+### Required environment variables

+Configure the following variables in your `.env` file (see `.env.example` for defaults):

+- `SPACES_ENDPOINT` – The S3 endpoint (e.g. `https://nyc3.digitaloceanspaces.com` in production or `http://localhost:9000` for the local stack).
+- `SPACES_REGION` – Region/cluster for your space (e.g. `nyc3`).
+- `SPACES_BUCKET` – The bucket/space name that will hold generated recipe images.
+- `SPACES_ACCESS_KEY_ID` and `SPACES_SECRET_ACCESS_KEY` – API credentials that can read/write the bucket.
+- `SPACES_FORCE_PATH_STYLE` – Use `false` for DigitalOcean Spaces and `true` when working with the bundled MinIO server.
+- `SPACES_OBJECT_ACL` – Optional ACL to apply when uploading objects (defaults to `public-read`).

+### Local development

+Running `docker compose up` now launches an additional `object-storage` service (MinIO) plus a short-lived setup container that creates the configured bucket and marks it as publicly readable.
+The MinIO UI is available at [http://localhost:9001](http://localhost:9001) using the access and secret keys defined above.

+The application container automatically points to the in-cluster endpoint (`http://object-storage:9000`) and forces path-style URLs so you can test uploads locally without extra configuration.

+To work against DigitalOcean Spaces instead, update the environment variables with your production credentials, disable `SPACES_FORCE_PATH_STYLE`, and ensure the bucket exists with the desired permissions.

 ## Compile and run the project locally

 ```bash